It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

-- Let the user interface guide you through modifying the CNAME value for your cluster or Kibana.
+- Specify the CNAME value for your cluster and Kibana endpoints.

-- Save your changes.
+- Click Update Deployment endpoints.
 The new endpoint becomes effective immediately.

 If you install Elastic Cloud Enterprise on AWS, you likely need to modify the cluster endpoint.
-To learn more, see Cloud UI, Elasticsearch, and Kibana Endpoint URLs Inaccessible on AWS.
+To learn more, see Endpoint URLs Inaccessible on AWS.

 If you have an App Search instance, after specifying a new CNAME value you need to reapply the App Search cluster configuration, either with or without any changes.